mrmonk12345/ard-database-workbench/database.md

 ## The main stages

 1. **Project and sample metadata**
-   Information about the study, samples, treatments, soil_locations, and experimental setup is stored first.
+   Information about the study, samples, treatments, and experimental setup is stored first.

 2. **Sequencing runs and raw files**
    The database records sequencing events and links them to the relevant files, such as FASTQ outputs.